 Perhaps one of the most well-known MDM platforms, allowing you to manage every type of device in your business from one dashboard.
 Whether you need to monitor and manage Android, iOS, ChromeOS, Windows 10, Macs, Linux machines or anything else on the network, you can do so.
 There's also an app for managing devices while not at your computer, monitoring usage and making sure all data is safe and sound.

-When we say manage, we mean manage every aspect too, including enforcing device security policies, deploying software and apps, and performing remote, live troubleshooting if any problems arise, monitoring calls and more on the devices across your network.
+When we say manage, we mean to manage every aspect too, including enforcing device security policies, deploying software and apps, and performing remote, live troubleshooting if any problems arise, monitoring calls and more on the devices across your network.
 Every device managed and monitored is regarded as a separate device, even if they're linked, so you can, for example, allow certain apps to run on an employee's Apple tablet, but not on their linked smartphone or vice versa.

 Pricing: Available upon request